 Pros: arcade, bigger food court, free tram to Mandalay Bay and Luxor

 When you see bright pink neon lights while walking on Center Strip, you’ve reached The Flamingo.
 It’s known for its small outdoor habitat where you can see real live flamingos.

 Consider staying at The Flamingo if you’re part of a bachelorette party or on a trip with friends and have a small budget.
-Their Go Pool pool party with a live DJ is free on the weekdays for all hotel guests.
+Their Go Pool pool party with a live DJ is free on weekdays for all hotel guests during pool season.
 Bird Bar has 50-cent beers starting at 5 pm during happy hour.
-Next door is the LINQ Promenade, where you can hang out at affordable restaurants and bars with outdoor patios.

 If you’re here for a convention, the monorail stops here and takes you to the Las Vegas Convention Center for $5 ($13 for an all-day pass).

 Good for: anyone who likes pink, friends trip, bachelorette party, couples, convention-goers